dynamsoft-docs/barcode-reader-docs/faq/general/error-10022-the-PDF-DLL-is-missing.md

 - For Windows:
   `DynamicPdf.dll` // If you are using Winodws x86
   `DynamicPdfCore.dll` // If you are using Winodws x86
+  `DynamicImage.dll` // If you are using Winodws x86

   `DynamicPdfx64.dll` // If you are using Winodws x64
   `DynamicPdfCorex64.dll` // If you are using Winodws x64
+  `DynamicImage.dll` // If you are using Winodws x64

 To check if all dependencies is properly installed, you could use following method:
 Use `dumpbin` command line tool to check dependency.